Hameed-Ur-Rehman25/Airport_Runway_Management_System_OS/README.md

-# Airport Runway Management System Simulation
+# Airport Runway Management System - Real-Time Monitor

 ## Project Overview

-This project simulates an airport runway management system using Operating System concepts such as **semaphores**, **synchronization**, and **priority scheduling**.
+This project simulates an airport runway management system with **real-time monitoring and visualization** using Operating System concepts such as **semaphores**, **synchronization**, and **priority scheduling**.
 The system models planes as processes (threads) competing for access to a single runway resource, with emergency aircraft receiving higher priority and the ability to preempt normal operations.
+Features an enhanced GUI mode for live monitoring of runway operations, queue status, and system statistics.

 **✨ NEW: Enhanced GUI Mode Available!** Run with `-g` flag for an improved real-time visual interface featuring: